bhasling/devops_overflow/README.md

 keywords found in the submitted issue.
 You can add multiple answers to issues similar to Stack Overflow.

+The microservice is implemented in GO on server side and NextJS (react) on the UI side.

 The home page is shown below running locally in a development environment.

 ![alt text](home_page.png "Title")